RogueRope/docs/content/docs/main/differences.md

 ---
 title: Differences
-description: What is different from summer?
+description: What’s different from summer?
-lead: What is different from our summer or other events?
+lead: What’s different from our summer or other events?
 date: 2023-10-06T13:37:00+00:00
 lastmod: 2023-10-06T13:37:00+00:00
 images: []